nanvel/blog/pages/books.md

 - [+] Meaningful: The Story of Ideas That Fly by Bernadette Jiwa
 - Wrong Attitude: A brief guide to living and visiting Thailand by Steve Price
 - [+] Elasticsearch: The Definitive Guide by Clinton Gormley, Zachary Tong
+- AWS Lambda: A Guide to Serverless Microservices by Matthew Fuller

 ## In progress